 Blackbox has two effects that can be applied to as many pads as you want.
-You apply an effect by routing a pad to the desired effect (FX1 or FX2) and then configuring the parameters for that effect.
+You apply an effect by selecting the send amount for the pad for each of the desired effects (FX1 or FX2) and then configuring the parameters for that effect.
 After the effect is applied, the wet signal is routed to Audio Out 1.
+All pads will get the same parameter values for an effect.